ptvan/ptvan.github.io/_posts/2019-12-03-analyzing-geographic-data.md

 ### It's good to be polyglot: geographic data in Python

 If you're working in Python, [GeoViews](http://geoviews.org/) for handling large-scale maps, part of the [HoloViz](http://holoviz.org)* collection of libraries.
 For visualization, you can use the old-school [matplotlib](https://matplotlib.org/), the new-school [seaborn](https://seaborn.pydata.org/), as well as a [Python version of ggplot](http://ggplot.yhathq.com/).
 If you need interactivity, the web-oriented [Bokeh](https://docs.bokeh.org/en/latest) works well.

+### Further reading

+The [Spatial Data Science With Applications in R book](https://r-spatial.org/book/) is a good resource that covers both theory and applications.

 *_Somewhat confusingly, HoloViz also provides `hvPlot`, which allows general-purpose plotting that partially overlaps with seaborn/matplotlib/ggplot._